- SWCD Assistance

 Agricultural and silvicultural NPS pollution prevention and abatement activities that can be funded through the NPS Grant Program include: implementation of WPPs and the NPS portion of TMDL Implementation Plans (I-Plans), surface water quality monitoring, demonstration of innovative BMPs, technical assistance and financial incentives for the development and implementation of TSSWCB-certified water quality management plans (WQMPs), public outreach and education, development of WPPs, and monitoring activities to determine the effectiveness of specific pollution prevention methods.

 Congress enacted §319(h) of the CWA in 1987, establishing a national program to control NPS water pollution.
 Through §319(h), federal funds are provided annually through the EPA to States for the development and implementation of each State's NPS Management Program.
 The §319(h) funding in Texas is divided equally between the TCEQ and the TSSWCB.
-Over the past several years, the State's allocation has been approximately $9 million.
+Over the last two years, the State's allocation has been approximately $7 million.